openstack/openstack-ansible-os_cinder/doc/source/configure-cinder.rst

 storage on Compute nodes because it allows instances to migrate without filesystem ownership failures.

-By default, Ansible creates the cidner user and group without specifying the UID or GID.
+By default, Ansible creates the cinder user and group without specifying the UID or GID.
 To specify custom values for the UID or GID, set the following Ansible variables: